jcs-instructor/mobtimer/backlog.md

 - [ ] **Address Edit Participants & Roles flakiness**
       - [ ] Refactor: MockClientSocket.onmessageReceived method to be a real mock, not a dummny.
 See code comments.
       - [ ] Refactor: Rename socketMobSocketMap to reflect what it is (Key: IClientSocket, Value: Client)
+      - [ ] Refactor: Remove unused code from mockSocket integration tests
+      - [ ] Look at TODO comments in code (esp. new ones)
       - [ ] Do some unit tests around await to see why working differently than expected
       - [ ] Remove fake timers from mockSocket tests
       - [ ] Change style to keep all Edit Roles info togther (label and inputbox), wrapping all together if needed below Edit Participants as appropriate